richeterre/richeterre.github.io/_posts/2015-10-22-migrating-to-swift-2-and-reactivecocoa-4.md

 switch event {
     case let .Next(value):
         // Handle value
+    case let .Failed(error)
+        // Handle error
 }

 {% endhighlight %}

+Note how the __`.Error` case has been renamed to `.Failed`__ to better reflect the fact that signals can only ever send one such event before terminating.

 And finally, because of the naming conflict with Swift's new error handling syntax, __`catch` has been renamed to `flatMapError`__.
 It continues to work exactly as before.